bagaturchess/ChessBoardScanner/README.md

 If you would like to contribute to the project, do not hesitate to contact me.

+# Technical details
+If you need technical explanation of the algorithms used, please check this [YoutTube video](https://youtu.be/PS5xAGx89mU)

 # Android Application

 The code is used productively by this app, which could be found here: https://play.google.com/store/apps/details?id=com.chessboardscanner